uchicago-cs/cmsc23320/website/projects/project3_rubric.rst

 Submission Timeline
 -------------------

-This project has one required submission, and an optional resubmission.
+This project has one required submission, and an optional resubmission:

+.. include:: project3_timeline.txt

 Unlike Projects 1 and 2, the resubmission can only be used to improve your Completeness score (i.e., the score on the automated tests).
 Since Project 3 is due by the end of the quarter, there is not enough to do a full resubmission-regrading cycle.

-The deadline for the required submission can be found in the `Course Calendar <../calendar.html>`__.
-Once you have made the required submission, you may resubmit your work up until **Friday, March 18th at 5pm** to improve your score on the automated tests.

 Completeness